jrbirchall/cips-ns/governance/bylaws.md

 #### 5.3	Nomination and Election
 A sufficient number of Directors required to fill all vacancies of the Board of Directors including those directors whose terms have expired and the Vice-President shall be elected at each annual meeting of the Association by a majority vote of all those eligible to vote.
-At least sixty (60) days prior to the annual meeting, the President shall call on the membership, in writing, for nominations to be made, in writing, for Vice President and the Directors to be elected at the annual meeting.
-The nomination period shall be held open for at least twenty-one (21) days.
-The names and qualifications of those nominated shall be distributed to the membership with the notice of the annual meeting.
+At least thirty (30) days prior to the annual meeting, the President shall call on the membership, in writing, for nominations to be made, in writing, for Vice President and the Directors to be elected at the annual meeting.
+The nomination period shall be held open for at least ten (10) days.
+The names and qualifications of those nominated shall be distributed to the membership prior to the start of the annual meeting.
 The Secretary and Treasurer shall be chosen by the Board from among the members of the Board for the coming year.
 The positions of President and Past President will be filled in succession by those members elected to the position of Vice President.

 #### 5.4	Term